 Style Guide

-Help us keep the Umbraco documentation accessible and readable by following our style guide which is defined in this article.
+Keep the Umbraco documentation accessible, consistent, and readable by following the style guide defined in this article.

-To ensure that the documentation is readable and has a similar style throughout we have defined a set of guidelines to follow.
-Most of the guidelines outlined here are set up with an automatic style linter called .
-Additionally, we have a GitHub bot that will check PRs for broken rules and advise you on what to change.
+To ensure that the documentation is readable and has a similar style throughout, follow the guidelines outlined in this article.
+A GitHub bot will check PRs for broken rules and advise you on what to change.

-Below you will find a description of each rule the Umbraco Documentation is currently being checked against.
+Below you will find a description of each rule the Umbraco Documentation follows.

-Try to not use any kind of punctuation in headings and headlines.
+Don't use punctuation in headings and headlines.
 These should act as titles, and no punctuation is necessary.

 For consistency, this rule will give a warning if you end headings with either of these punctuation symbols: